 The Fibershed Program aims to develop regional natural fibre systems that generate lasting prosperity for local economies, global climate, and the health and diversity...

-The Forest Stewardship Council is an independent, non-governmental, not-for-profit organisation established to promote the responsible management of the world’s...
+The Forest Stewardship Council is an independent, non-governmental organisation established to promote the responsible management of the world’s forests using...

 This French law relates to the environmental labelling of waste-generating products for sale on the French domestic market including textiles and...